arclabs561/rank-refine/README.md

 ## Why Late Interaction?

-Traditional dense retrieval compresses an entire document into a single vector.
-This works well for broad topic matching, but loses fine-grained alignment.
+Dense retrieval encodes each document as a single vector.
+This works for broad matching but loses token-level alignment.

-**The Problem**: Searching for "capital of France" might match a document about "France's economic capital" with high overall similarity, even if it never mentions "capital" in the geographic sense.
+**Problem**: A query like "capital of France" might match a document about "France's economic capital" with high similarity, even if it never mentions "capital" in the geographic sense.

-**Late Interaction Solution**: Keep one vector per token and match at query time.
-Each query token finds its best-matching document token, then sum those matches.
+**Solution**: Late interaction (ColBERT-style) keeps one vector per token instead of pooling.
+At query time, each query token finds its best-matching document token, then we sum those matches.

 ```
 Dense:           "the quick brown fox" → [0.1, 0.2, ...]
 (1 vector)
 Late Interaction: "the quick brown fox" → [[...], [...], [...], [...]]
 (4 vectors)
 ```

-This preserves token-level semantics that single-vector embeddings lose, enabling precise reranking.
+This preserves token-level semantics that single-vector embeddings lose.
+Useful for reranking in RAG pipelines.

 ## What This Is